-Professor of Practice, Director of Coaching and Music Administration for IU Opera Theater
+Professor of Practice (Collaborative Piano); Director, Coaching and Music Administration for IU Opera Theater

 East Studio Building, JS206

-A native of Syracuse, New York, Kevin Murphy received his Bachelor of Music in Piano Performance from Indiana University and his Master of Music in Piano Accompanying from the Curtis Institute of Music.
-Mr. Murphy resides in Bloomington, Indiana with his wife and four children.
+A native of Syracuse, N.Y., Murphy received his Bachelor of Music in Piano Performance from Indiana University and his Master of Music in Piano Accompanying from the Curtis Institute of Music.
+He resides in Bloomington, Ind., with his wife and four children.

 "Kevin Murphy is in the vanguard for Americans who have turned song accompaniment into an art.
 The pianism was so absorbing, the singer's entry seemed like an intrusion.
 There can be no finer compliment." -San Francisco Examiner